 The December 2009 Daring Bakers’ challenge was brought to you by Anna of Very Small Anna and Y of Lemonpi.
 They chose to challenge Daring Bakers’ everywhere to bake and assemble a gingerbread house from scratch.
 They chose recipes from Good Housekeeping and from The Great Scandinavian Baking Book as the challenge recipes.
 Thank you Y amd Anna..thank you for truly challenging me.
 I’m still finding pieces of dried up royal icing on my kitchen floor!

 Y and Anna each provided a recipe they liked, so I made half of each, using them both for my house.
-Problem was, I forgot to label them, so I have no idea which was which, and therefore cannot comment on them fairly.
+The problem was, I forgot to label them, so I have no idea which was which, and therefore cannot comment on them fairly.
 I just know one tasted better, and one was a bit better for building.
 Oh, well.

-For about a week, I tried to make my own templates, using the photo of the house..but if you know me, I’m a kind of ‘draw outside the lines’ person (architecture was obviously not something I was ever going to excel at in life), so that was scratched.
-I finally resigned myself to building your basic square cottage like house – then ALAS, someone found a link to the templates on another site.
-Here’s Gingerbread Lighthouse TEMPLATE NUMBER ONE and here’s Gingerbread Lighthouse TEMPLATE NUMBER TWO, considering Coastal Living seems oblivious to the fact that templates are umm..helpful and somewhat of a necessity!?!
-Writing them several times resulted in diddly squat aka no response, so I was relieved to finally find them.
+For about a week, I tried to make my own templates, using the photo of the house, but if you know me, I’m a kind of ‘draw outside the lines’ person (architecture was obviously not something I was ever going to excel at in life), so that was scratched.
+When I’d finally resigned myself to building your basic square cottage like house, I was SAVED.
+Someone found a link to the templates on another site.